 Innovation and technology management, project and change management, technology strategy, innovation studies, management in the media.
 Chris also has extensive experience of teaching and leading modules for MBAs, Executive MBAs, postgraduate and undergraduate programmes.

 Chris is presently an external examiner for the Global MBA at Manchester University.
 Previously he has been the external examiner for Leeds University UG programmes and Masters programmes at Manchester University.

-Co-investigator (UK lead) –INTERREG, Grow-In (Industry 4.0).
+Co-PI (UK lead) –INTERREG, Grow-In (Industry 4.0).
 Examining and supporting the uptake of digital technology amongst manufacturing SMEs in the North Sea region.
 Developing business models and tools.
 Total project value 3.607.589 €.
 August 2017 to September 2020.